AttosSouza/AttosSouza/README.md

-# Hey, I'm Atos Souza!
+# Hey, I'm Atos Souza! | 🇧🇷 | Brazil

 |❓| Who am i ?

-Hi, I'm Atos Souza, Front end and Java Developer.
+Hi, I'm Atos Souza, Full Stack Web Developer with a focus on frontend.

-|💻| Front End

-|☕| Java Developer

-| 🇧🇷 | Brazil
+Well, I like to always learn new things like a new language or something that will help me grow as a profesional and a great person.

+# Here is my stack:

+Frontend: HTML, CSS, JAVASCRIPT, REACT.JS, TYPESCRIPT

+Backend: Node.JS, Express.js

+Database: MySql and Sql Server

 ## Find me